 Universal login is more secure than embedded login.
 Authentication takes place over the same domain, eliminating cross-origin requests.
 Cross-origin authentication is inherently more dangerous.
 Collecting user credentials in an application served from one origin and then sending them to another origin can present certain security vulnerabilities.
-Phishing attacks are more likely, as are bucket brigade attacks, also known as man-in-the-middle attacks.
+Phishing attacks are more likely, as are bucket brigade attacks, also known as man-in-the-middle (MITM) attacks.
 Universal login does not send information between origins, thereby negating cross-origin concerns.

 Embedded user agents are unsafe for third parties, including the authorization server itself.
 If an embedded login is used, the app has access to both the authorization grant and the user's authentication credentials.
 As a consequence, this data is left vulnerable to recording or malicious use.
 Even if the app is trusted, allowing it to access the authorization grant as well as the user's full credentials is unnecessary.
 This violates the principle of least privilege and increases the potential for attack.

 Universal login orchestrates single sign-on (SSO) between multiple apps while providing cookies from the same origin.
 Once a user has logged in using a universal login, a cookie is created and stored.
 Any future calls to the authentication provider's authorization endpoint will then check the cookie.
 If the user has already signed on, the login page will not be shown again and the user will be logged in via SSO.
 On the other hand, embedded user agents don't share authentication state, meaning that they cannot be used for SSO.